Of Indecisiveness, Commitment and Election

 As we all know, politicians often change their mind.
 Maybe you think they’re a flip flopper, maybe you think they never got off the seesaw when they were a kid because they couldnt’ decide if they liked being up or down, or maybe you just think they are the scum of the earth and will say whatever they need to at any time to get a vote.
 There is one other option though.
 While we may hear them being criticized or be the ones dishing it out ourselves, anyone who has been elected to political office on multiple occasions must have some brains and be doing something right.
 How can they get re-elected despite constantly changing their perspective?
 They just happen to be smart enough to realize that the world is constantly changing and they need to change with it.
 If you don’t change your perspective and realize that in a different scenario a different course of action may be a better fit, you aren’t smart enough to be leading this country.

-I admit I’m very indecisive on a lot of issues, mostly because I’m so laid back.
+I admit I’m very indecisive on a lot of issues, mostly because I’m so laid back (not sure if this is even the right expression).
 I’ll just go along with whatever other people are saying.
+Maybe not all the time.
+I still stand up and voice out my concerns occasionally.
 When this blog was started, I was extremely excited to start contributing regularly.
-Well, I’m not sure how many articles I’ve written for this blog, by I know I haven’t done anything in the last few months.
-Why would this happen?
+Well, I’m not sure how many articles I’ve written for this blog, but I know I haven’t done anything in the last few months.
+Why is this happening?
 I’m not always committed, not to the blog, but to what to write about.
 Sometimes, I’ll have a good idea, but before I get a chance to sit in front of a computer and write something about it I’ll change my mind.
-All I can say now is that I’m definately commmitted to this blog, but I reserve the right to change my mind at any time.
+All I can say now is that I’m definitely commmitted to this blog, but I reserve the right to change my mind at any time.

 7 Comments